Baba-Yaga-1/Uplift-Project/README.md

 ![gwoc4](https://user-images.githubusercontent.com/56999749/134328546-930d664a-bec7-4ef3-b5da-72025f7c2986.JPG)

-To show the grid-template-rows property, which defines the height of each row, I have created a grid with four 100-pixel-wide row tracks.
-The child items will be laid out on this grid one in each grid cell.
+## The grid-template-rows property : This property defines the height of each row.

+I have shown an example below with a grid of four 100-pixel-wide row tracks.

 <br>